Public Safety Power Shutoff

 Plan for medical needs that require electricity

 If you have medical devices that rely on electricity to operate or re-charge, you are encouraged to have backup plans and be prepared.
+Please contact the company that issues your bill to verify that your phone number, email address and your medical requirements are up to date.

 Preparing for A Power Outage